FaNa-AI/VLM/README.md

 ## 📸 Sample Output

 ```
-Image: dog_playing.jpg
+Image: a child.jpg
-Generated Caption: a dog playing with a ball in the grass
+Generated Caption: a child sitting in a play area

 ```